5k-Explorer/MystyKnowledge-AICheating/README.md

 > [!IMPORTANT]
 > Mysty is designed to run **locally on your own hardware**.
-> Cloud hosting is not recommended due to GPU/latency requirements.
+> Cloud hosting is not recommended due to GPU/latency requirements and hosting the AI.

 ### 🔹 Running Locally
 1. Download the latest release from the [Releases page](https://github.com/5k-Explorer/MystyKnowledge-AICheating/releases).